module Tutils:Multithreading utilitiessig..end

 ?log:(string -> unit) ->

-[ `Both | `Read | `Write ] -> file_descr -> float -> unit
+[ `Both | `Read | `Write ] -> file_descr -> float -> unitval finalize : k:(unit -> unit) -> (unit -> 'a) -> 'afinalize ~k f calls f and returns it result,

 it always "seems" OK, we don't raise false alarms.

-This is meant to be used for assertions.val lazy_cell : (unit -> 'a) -> unit -> 'a
+This is meant to be used for assertions.val lazy_cell : (unit -> 'a) -> unit -> 'aval stoppable_thread : ((unit -> bool) * (unit -> unit) -> unit) ->

 string -> (unit -> unit) * (unit -> unit)

-The thread function receives a should_stop,has_stop
+The thread function receives a should_stop,has_stop pair on startup.

-It should regularly poll the should_stop
+It should regularly poll the should_stop and stop when asked to.

-Before stopping it should call has_stopped
+Before stopping it should call has_stopped.

-pair.
+The function returns a kill,wait pair.
 The first function should be

 called to request that the thread stops, and the second to wait